Logos Ascension · Chapter 5

 Sixteen days.
 Maybe fifteen.

 Somewhere in the western blocks, a woman who was twenty years old and running out of time was adding another layer to a field that covered six city blocks.
-She worked through the night, methodical and precise, and the dark circles under her eyes deepened, and the cold cup on her table remained unfinished, and the city slept around her while she carefully, patiently taught it to forget what real looked like.
+She worked through the night, methodical and precise.
+The dark circles under her eyes deepened.
+The cold cup on her table remained unfinished.
+Around her, the city slept and forgot, one careful layer at a time, what real felt like.